| |

 Laser Acupuncture

-to as soft or cold, with the Low-Level Laser the light is compressed
+referred to as soft or cold, with the Low-Level Laser the light

-from a wavelength of the cold, red part of the spectrum.
-It
+is compressed from a wavelength of the cold, red part of the

-is different from natural light in that it is one precise color;
+spectrum.
+It is different from natural light in that it is one

-it is coherent (it travels in a straight line), essentially
+precise color; it is coherent (it travels in a straight line),

-monochromatic (a very narrow bandwidth of two or three wavelengths)
+essentially monochromatic (a very narrow bandwidth of two or

-and polarized (it concentrates its beam in a defined location
+three wavelengths) and polarized (it concentrates its beam in

-or spot.)
-These properties allow laser light to penetrate the
+a defined location or spot.)
+These properties allow laser light

 The